Kerala HC refuses to interfere with plea for state to impose 14-day institutional quarantine for foreign returnees

 "Not for the Court to interfere in every decision taken by the State.
 They are in the know of the things.
 For the best interests of expatriates, let us keep quiet for some time.
 The court will adjourn the hearing till May 12, to await further developments at Government level.
 Don't be over anxious.
 Let us what they are doing," the court said.
 Advocate Harees Beeran, appearing for the petitioner, said that the Central government has advised a 14-day mandatory quarantine period but Kerala government has advised quarantine for only seven.

-Representing the state, additional advocate general P Vijayakumar said that only those tested negative for COVID-19 were allowed to board flight to Indian from the UAE.
+Representing the state, additional advocate general Renjith Thampan said that only those tested negative for COVID-19 were allowed to board flight to Indian from the UAE.
 "In that backdrop, seven days home quarantine for UAE-returnees was advised.
 The Central government's SOP is a general direction, not envisaging COVID-19 test before boarding.
-Chief Secretary has written to MHA seeking necessary clarifications," Vijayakumar said.
+Chief Secretary has written to MHA seeking necessary clarifications," Thampan said.

 - READ MORE ON: